-Our hospitalists offer 24 hours a day, seven days a week pediatric hospitalist services at Children's Colorado main campus and at our Network of Care (NOC) locations.
-We aim to provide:
+Our hospitalists offer 24 hours a day, seven days a week pediatric hospitalist services at all Children's Colorado campuses and our partners with many other hospitals.

 Our PHM faculty are very involved in the education of many different levels of learners, from undergraduate to medical and other health professional students, residents, fellows, advanced practice providers, physicians, patients, families, and our community.

 We developed an innovative PHM teaching program known as “TEAM” (Teaching Excellence Among Medical Providers), consisting of a core group of expert faculty medical educators.
 TEAM aims to:

 Several of our PHM faculty hold educational leadership positions both within and outside the Section.
 Our PHM Section has a Director and Associate Director of Education who are responsible for Continuing Medical Education, professional development, faculty orientation, novel teaching programs, faculty and learner mentorship, and more.
 Members of the Section also lead our PHM training programs, including our PHM and APP fellowships.
 Lastly, our faculty hold leadership roles outside the Section as Associate Directors of the Pediatric Residency Program and as Directors within the University of Colorado’s Physician Assistant Program and Nursing School.
 Our educational leaders work closely and collaborate with other University of Colorado Department of Pediatrics’ Medical Education faculty on training programs, committee work, teaching endeavors, and research projects.